-There are some pretty interesting caves in parks in the west of united states, specially in national parks.
+There are some pretty interesting caves in parts of the western united states, especially in national parks.

-There is one park over a hundred caves, including some of the largest one in the world, one of the more interesting ones is called LC.
+There is one park that has over a hundred caves, including some of the largest one in the world, one of the more interesting one is called LC.
+Lechuguilla cave

 LC has been explored a lot in recent decade, it is a pretty exciting place I think.

-It was mentioned only briefly on your book, so can anyone remember what it said, ellen?
+It was mentioned only briefly in your books, so can anyone remember what it said, Ellen?

 It is the deepest limestone cave in the US

-That’s right, it is one of the longest and deepest limestone cave not just in us but in the world.
+That’s right, it is one of the longest and deepest limestone caves not just in us but in the world.
 Now what else?

-It was formed because it selfied acid.
+It was formed because it sulfuric acid.
 Right?

-That’s it, yep, what happens is you have deep underground deposits and there are bacteria… here let me draw diagram.
+That’s it, yep, what happens is you have deep underground oil deposits and there are bacteria… here let me draw diagram.

-Part of the limestone rock layers permeated permitted by water from blow.
+Part of the limestone rock layers permeated 渗透 by water from blow.

 Those curly lines are supposed to be cracks in the rock.
 Below the water table and rock is oil.